FusionAuth/do-not-track/README.md

 # No Tracking
-A voluntary list of sites not using tracking cookies.
+A voluntary list of sites not using tracking in the form of cookies, or other mechanisms.

 # How to contribute